windup/windup_ide_tests/README.md

 4. Install from setup

     `pip install .`
+5. Install Open-cv library

+    `pip install opencv-python`
-5. Edit the **config.json** file and provide full path to the executable of respective IDE
+6. Edit the **ide_config.json** file and provide full paths to the windup CLI, and to the windup-rulesets project

     `cd ~/windup_ide_tests/src/conf`

 **Contributing to the project**